When most people think of auto accidents, they most likely think about the driver of one vehicle being either wholly or mainly at fault.

 - Faulty tire bead: If the tire bead fails, the tire can separate from the wheel, leading to an accident.

-Sometimes, poor quality materials are used in the construction of a tire, leading to a blowout or explosion.
+Sometimes, a company might use poor-quality materials to construct a tire, leading to a blowout or explosion.
 Whatever the defect, you can expect that our attorneys will determine the cause and the party or parties responsible.